-• Other: Consider offering physical education classes outdoors as much as possible and select activities that allow for physical distancing.
-Physical education classes held indoors requires all present to wear masks except when drinking water.
-Consid include er implementing school policies that promote physical distancing in locker rooms.
-Policies may : • Offering access to locker rooms only when staff supervision is possible.
+X ( Consider offering physical education classes outdoors as much as possible and select activities that allow Ĭ for physical distancing.
+Physical education classes held indoors requires all present to wear masks except when drinking water

+- Consider implementing school policies that promote physical distancing in locker rooms.
+Policies may include: - Offering access to locker rooms only when staff supervision is possible.
 Staggering locker room access.
-Consider limiting the total time students and student athletes spend in locker rooms, for example, suggest student athletes shower at home after practice and games. • Creating alternative options for storage of student clothing, books, and other items. er implementing measures to increase physical distancing during school meals when students will nasked.
-These may include (check all that apply): • Meals are eaten in classrooms or outdoors, without mingling of stable groups from different classrooms • If students line up to pick up food, tape or other markings are used to promote distance between students • Staff are deployed during meals to maintain distancing and prevent mixing of students from different stable groups • If meals take place in a cafeteria, mealtimes are staggered to reduce the number of groups in the cafeteria at any one time • If meals take place in a cafeteria, space between all tables/chairs has been increased to maintain distance between students while eating.
-Barriers between tables and/or chairs may be used as an alternative when distancing is not possible Consid service er implementing measures to promote physical distancing in school areas used for student support s. • Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) are encouraged to maintain when feasible physical distance while engaging in student support activities.

-- Sharing of equipment and supplies is avoided where possible. - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal/OSHA requirements.
+Consider limiting the total time students and student athletes spend in locker rooms, for example, suggest student athletes shower at home after practice and games. - Creating alternative options for storage of student clothing, books, and other items.

+X Consider imple menting measures to increase physical distancing during school meals whe n student s will be unmasked.
+These may include (check all th at apply):

+- Meals are eaten in classrooms or outdoors, without mingling of stable groups from different classrooms. - If students line up to pick up food, tape or other markings are used to promote distance between students. - Staff are deployed during meals to maintain distancing and prevent mixing of students from different stable groups. x - If meals take place in a cafeteria, mealtimes are staggered to reduce the number of groups in the cafeteria at any one time. ×\\\\\ - Consider implementing measures to promote physical distancing in school areas used for student support services. - Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) are encouraged to maintain when feasible physical distance while engaging in student support activities. - Furniture and equipment in school areas used for student support services are arranged to promote distancing between any two students and/or between students and staff. - Sharing of equipment and supplies is avoided where possible. - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal/OSHA requirements.